k-eggermont/lara-vue-builder/README.md

+!!!!!!!
+DON'T USE THIS PACKAGE IN PRODUCTION -- THE PACKAGE IS UNDER DEVELOPEMENT !!!!!!!

 # LaraVueBuilder

 LaraVueBuilder is a package for Laravel 5.8 for generating forms from laravel, and easy get a VueJS2 dynamic form with validation, policies, events ...